Birkin baronets

 The Birkin Baronetcy, of Ruddington Grange in the parish of Ruddington in the County of Nottingham, is a title in the Baronetage of the United Kingdom.
 It was created on 25 July 1905 for the businessman Thomas Isaac Birkin.
 He was a lace manufacturer, director of the Great Northern Railway and the Mercantile Steamship Company.
 His grandson, the 3rd Baronet, was a racing driver.
-He died without male issue and was succeeded by his uncle, the fourth Baronet. his sons pre-deceased him and he was succeeded by his nephew, the fifth Baronet.
+He died without male issue and was succeeded by his uncle, the fourth Baronet who was succeeded by his nephew, the fifth Baronet.
 As of 2007 the title is held by the latter's son, the sixth Baronet, who succeeded in 1985.